TERMS AND CONDITIONS

 13.5.2 if the Order does not specify any renewal terms or the continuance of Other services being provided by the Supplier are requested by the Customer, either in writing or by verbal request, to continue to be provided after the Agreement expiry or termination date, the Contact shall;

-(a) automatically renew on a three-month successive Subscription term, a rolling basis without any renewal notice required to be provided by the Supplier to the Customer, until either party gives the other party at least one month’s written notice to terminate the Contract (such notice to expire at the end of a three-month successive term).
-In this event, the Supplier may at its discretion increase the price payable by the Customer for the Other Services at any time (as a guide, a price increase of 15% to 20% may usually be applied after the end of the Minimum Period in these circumstances.
+(a) automatically renew on a three-month successive Subscription term, on a rolling basis, without any renewal notice required to be provided by the Supplier to the Customer, until either party gives the other party at least one month’s written notice to terminate the Contract (such notice to expire at the end of a three-month successive term).
+In this event, the Supplier may at its discretion increase the price payable by the Customer for the Other Services at any time (as a guide, a price increase of 15% to 20%, or the current RRP of a product, may usually be applied after the end of the Minimum Period in these circumstances.

-13.6 For the avoidance of doubt, the Customer may terminate a Contract for Other Services for convenience at any time during any Minimum Period or any Further Period, by giving 60 days’ notice in writing; in this event, all Charges that would have been payable to the Supplier had the Contract continued for the remainder of the Minimum Term or Further Period (as applicable) will become immediately due and payable on Termination Notice being served.
-The Customer acknowledges and accepts that these charges are reasonable to reflect that the Supplier has incurred upfront costs to provide the Services for the Minimum Term or Further Term (as applicable) including, but not limited to, acquiring bandwidth and storage space to host the Customer’s Site and or software as a service
+13.6 For the avoidance of doubt, the Customer may terminate a Contract for Other Services for convenience at any time during any Minimum Period or any Further Period, by giving 30 days’ notice in writing; in this event, all Charges that would have been payable to the Supplier, had the Contract continued for the remainder of the Minimum Term or Further Period (as applicable), will become immediately due and payable on Termination Notice being served.
+The Customer acknowledges and accepts that these charges are reasonable to reflect that the Supplier has incurred upfront costs to provide the Services for the Minimum Term or Further Term, including, but not limited to, acquiring IT resources such as hosting, bandwidth and storage to operate the Customer’s Site and or software-as-a-service (SaaS).

-13.7 If the Customer has not given notice in accordance with this clause at least 60 days prior to the expiry of the Minimum Period or Further Period, the Contract shall automatically renew in accordance with clause 13.3.
+13.7 If the Customer has not given termination notice in accordance with this clause at least 30 days prior to the expiry of the Minimum Period or Further Period, the Contract shall automatically renew in accordance with clause 13.3.

 13.8 At the end of a Further Period (if applicable) the parties shall follow the same procedure as set out in clause 13.3 as they followed at the end of the Minimum Period and shall continue to do so at the end of every subsequent Further Period.